mormolis/mormolis.github.io/_posts/2022-03-20-commit-things-you-learn-to-your-long-term-memmory.md

 ---

 I like learning new things.
 Almost every day I will read a few pages of a technical book, watch a video tutorial or even explore by doing myself.
 There is a problem though.
-Even though I understand things and I can fool myself easily that every time I read something I have digested the information and I will be able to recall it should I need to.
-Unfortunately, that's a lie.
+Even though I understand things and I can fool myself easily that every time I read something I have digested the information and I will be able to recall it should I need to, that's a lie.
 Ask me a week later and I might have forgotten the existence of the topic.
 Is not-on-demand studying a waste of time then?
 I would not say so.
 For me even if the piece of information is completely forgotten, the next time I will have to re-learn it, it will be much easier.
 Unfortunately, one can admit that this is definitely not the best use of time...

 I had accepted my faith.
 The enjoyment of studying stuff will compromise the side effects of poor memory.